qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 > Wrap up the project.
 Write final report.
 Prepare video and poster for demo.

 # Checkpoint

+## New schedule
+* **11.20--11.25**

+> Learn the algorithm Barnes-Hut, k-d tree (Di Jin) and quad-tree (Qidu He), and decide which one to use in the project (Both).

+* **11.26--11.30**

+> Start implementing the selected algorithm (Qidu He).
+> Implement display part using OpenGL (Di Jin).

+* **12.1--12.5**

+> Complete implementing the selected algorithm (Qidu He).
+> Parallel display part (Di Jin).

+* **12.6-12.10**

+> Write the parallel CPU version using OpenMP and compare performance (Qidu He).
+> Explore some other optimization methods such as graph compressing.

+* **12.11-12.16**

+> Wrap up the project.
+Write final report.
+Prepare video and poster for demo.

+## Completed work
+-1: We wrote the sequential version of force-directed algorithm and test the performance.
+-2: We wrote the first parallel version with CUDA - one vertex per thread, global synchronization.

+## Goals and Deiverables
+### Plan to achieve
+- 1: ~~Write the CUDA parallelized version of force-directed algorithm and run on GPU.~~ *Have completed the naive version*
+- 2: The complexity of the original algorithm is O(mn^2) for m iterations, we will reduce the total complexity and do some speed-quality tradeoff.
+    *Still believe able to achieve - The total runtime is closely related to the number of iterations, which depends on the real dataset.
+Since we focus on the performance of program, we will fixed the number of iterations.
+To reduce the total complexity, we will use some approximation algorithm to ignore far nodes or combine multiple nodes into one virtual node.
+Candidate algorithm: Barnes-Hut, k-d tree or quad-tree.*

+### Hope to achieve
+- 1: ~~Process massive data in real time.~~ Display the image with OpenGL, and parallel the display program *For convenience, we use Python to display the final result of force-directed algorithm, which takes a lot of time.
+We realize that simply speeding up the process of calculation is not enough.
+We plan to implement the visualization with OpenGL and also try to accelerate it.*
+- 2: Write the parallelized CPU version of force-directed algorithm with OpenMP and run on Xeon Phi.
+Compare the performance of parallel GPU version and CPU version.
+    *Still possible to achieve, but has lower priority than display*

 ## Plan for the show
 - 1: We will show our speedup graphs which compare the performance of different versions of algorithms/different size of input data.
 - 2: We will show the output visualization images of our program and guarantee the quality is similar to sequential version.